 The first key to making an amazing smoothie bowl is getting it thick.
 The consistency should be like sorbet.
 To do that, use frozen fruit, as well as a high-powered blender that allows you to push down the ingredients (aka: a tamper).
 Here are a few go-to ingredients I like to include:

 - frozen fruit like pineapple chunks, mango, banana or avocado

 - minimal liquid like just a bit of coconut water or dairy-free milk

 - natural thickeners like nut or seed butter, chia seeds or hemp hearts

 The second key is the blend.
 Unlike regular green smoothies that blend into a liquid fairly easily, smoothie bowls will remain thick in the blender, and might take a little muscle.
 This is my method for blending:

-- Add all the ingredients to the blender, then turn on high speed to start the blending process.
+- Add all the ingredients to the blender, then turn up to the highest speed to start the blending process.

 - Once the ingredients stop moving on their own, use the tamper through the top to push down the fruit to engage the blade again.
 If you don’t have a tamper, then stop the machine and use a spoon/spatula to push the fruit back towards the blade and blend again.
 Be patient— this can take a few minutes to get everything blended.
 Thick= good, so avoid adding extra liquid.

 - Once blended smoothly, scrape into bowls.
 Now, the fun part: adding the toppings.